-Sure, the fruit juice if 100% natural will boost your daily vitamin intake, along with other nutrients depending on the fruit.
-But it doesn’t mean it can completely replace the whole fruit and here’s why:
+Sure, the fruit juice, if 100% natural, will boost your daily vitamin intake and other nutrients depending on the fruit.

 1. Fruit skins provide important health benefits

-Except for those fruits that need to be peeled before they’re eaten like bananas and oranges, skins of fruits such as apples, pears, apricots, grapes and strawberries contain various pigments.
-Some of these pigments, such as flavonoids and carotenoids, which are subjected to ongoing research and may have benefits such as improving nutrition and lowering the risk of cancer and other diseases.
+Except for those fruits that need to be peeled before they’re eaten, like bananas and oranges, skins of fruits such as apples, pears, apricots, grapes, and strawberries contain various pigments.
+Some of these pigments, such as flavonoids and carotenoids, are subjected to ongoing research and may have benefits such as improving nutrition and lowering the risk of cancer and other diseases.

-Eating a whole fruit will get you a good amount of dietary fiber, which is extremely important for maintaining a healthy digestive system.
-In this case however, fiber has another essential benefit.
+Eating whole fruit will get you a good amount of dietary fiber, which is extremely important for maintaining a healthy digestive system.
+In this case, however, fiber has another essential benefit.

-It slows down the digestion of the fruit, along with its sugars (fructose) and prevents blood sugar spikes.
+It slows down the digestion of the fruit and its sugars (fructose) and prevents blood sugar spikes.
 Also, for the same reason eating a fruit is more fulfilling than drinking a glass of fruit juice and helps keep hunger at bay.

-3. Eating the whole fruit is the low-calorie option
+3. Eating whole fruit is the low-calorie option

-The same amount of calories taken from a whole fruit contain less sugar than the ones taken from fruit juice.
-So instead of taking unnecessary calories from sugar, opt for the whole fruit and get more calories from valuable nutrients.
+The same amount of calories taken from a whole fruit contains less sugar than the ones taken from fruit juice.
+So instead of taking unnecessary calories from sugar, opt for whole fruit and get more calories from valuable nutrients.